roboception/rc_visard_ros/rc_visard_driver/README.md

   * 'off'       Switches gev access completely off.
 The node only streams pose information if switched on.

+* `max_reconnects`: Maximum number of consecutive recovery trials in case the driver lost connection to the device or another error happened, e.g. during streaming data.
+  If 0, no recovery is tried at all.
+If negative, the driver keeps trying to re-connect forever until a connection is re-established.
+Default: 5.

 * `enable_tf`: If true then the node subscribes to the rc_visard's dynamics-pose stream and publishes them on tf.
 Default: false